 Forget Walnuts, Here Are Our Top 5 Exfoliating Scrubs

 Following in the footsteps of her hugely successful Kylie Cosmetics make-up range, Kylie Jenner has now officially set her sights on adding a skincare range to her growing beauty brand.
-Cleansers, serums, tones and scrubs are normally found in skincare collections and Kylie Skin is no different.
+Cleansers, serums, toners, and scrubs are normally found in skincare collections and Kylie Skin is no different.
 The collection includes six products — a foaming face wash, a vitamin C serum, a toner, a moisturizer, an eye cream, and a walnut face scrub.

 One would think that the release of a new skincare collection, by a Kardashian-Jenner no less, would be welcomed by the masses.
 Unfortunately, the use of walnuts has many wondering just how safe the new range really is.